-Through a series of field hearings in collaboration with the nongovernmental organization Rural America and EPA’s Office of Pesticide Programs, federal and state agencies heard directly from farmworkers.
+Through a series of field hearings in collaboration with the nongovernmental organization Rural America, and EPA’s Office of Pesticide Programs, federal and state agencies heard directly from farmworkers.
 At the time, an agricultural commissioner in California said, “This is the first time I have ever really heard farmworkers get up and express their concerns, because our emphasis hasn’t been focused toward this area.”
 EPA then conducted an agency review of its worker protection efforts in 1983, and concluded that the regulations were inadequate to protect agricultural workers.
 However, it took until 1992 to update the Agricultural Worker Protection Standards (WPS).

-In the past, EPA has admitted that even with maximum feasible personal protective equipment and engineering controls, including all provisions required by the WPS, risks to workers still exceed EPA’s levels of concern.
-A 2008 study analyzing poisonings of pesticide workers between 1998 and 2005 concluded that in 30% of the cases of high levels of pesticide exposure, all labeling requirements, including those involving re-entry and PPE had been followed — clearly demonstrating that the WPS and/or labeling requirements are inadequate.
+In the past, EPA has admitted that even with maximum feasible personal protective equipment (PPE) and engineering controls, including all provisions required by the WPS, risks to workers still exceed EPA’s levels of concern.
+A 2008 study analyzing poisonings of pesticide workers between 1998 and 2005 concluded that in 30% of the cases of high levels of pesticide exposure, all labeling requirements, including those involving re-entry and PPE, had been followed — clearly demonstrating that the WPS and/or labeling requirements are inadequate.

 Farm work is demanding and dangerous physical labor.
 As the scientific literature confirms, farmworkers, their families, and their communities face extraordinary risks from pesticide exposures.
 Pesticide application and drift result in dermal, inhalation, and oral exposures that are typically underestimated.
-A 2004 study detected agricultural pesticides in the homes near to agricultural fields.
-According to a 2010 study, workers experience repeated exposures to the same pesticides evidenced by multiple pesticides routinely detected in their bodies.
-As a result of cumulative long-term exposures, farmworkers and their children, who often times also work on the farm, are at risk of developing serious chronic health problems such as cancer, neurological impairments, and Parkinson’s disease.
+A 2004 study detected agricultural pesticides in homes near to agricultural fields.
+According to a 2010 study, workers experience repeated exposures to the same pesticides, evidenced by multiple pesticides routinely detected in their bodies.
+As a result of cumulative long-term exposures, farmworkers and their children, who often also work on the farms, are at risk of developing serious chronic health problems such as cancer, neurological impairments, and Parkinson’s disease.
 Children, according to an American Academy of Pediatrics (AAP) report (2012), face even greater health risks compared to adults when exposed to pesticides.
 For more information, read our factsheet, Children and Pesticides Don’t Mix.

 What More Can We Do?